 Humap

 Humap is a platform we built with and for the humanities.
-Humap projects can be on any scale from local to global.
+Projects can be on any scale from local to global.

-We support historical map and data overlays, and we also have a user-generated content feature that allows your users to contribute their own records, collections, trails, and projects.
+We support historical map and data overlays.
+We also have a crowdsourcing feature that allows your users to create their own content.
 We also support all major types of media, including IIIF and 3D models.

 We like to differentiate between ‘location’ and ‘place.’
-The location is where something happened, but the place is the event/person/object/anything that makes it a location worth mapping out.
+The location is where something happened, but the place is the event/person/object/anything that makes it worth mapping.

-Abbey Road is a location in London; what makes it a place worth visiting and mapping are the stories that have unfolded there.
+Abbey Road is a location in London.
+The thing that makes it a place worth visiting and mapping are the stories that have unfolded there.

-Humap gives you a variety of different ways to reimagine them on a platform that’s built for ease of sharing and navigation.
-You can create records, collections, galleries, trails, journeys, timelines and webpages
+Humap gives you a variety of different ways to reimagine them on a platform that’s built for sharing.
+You can create records, collections, galleries, trails, journeys, timelines and webpages.

 Humap doesn’t require any downloads, coding, knowledge of GIS, or a superfast computer.